heli3939/Felynes-Kitchen/README.md

 ### 3. Gameplay and Mechanics

 - **Player Perspective**
-  This is a side-scrolling 2.5D platformer game with an emphasis on exploring and collecting items.
-The game has a third-person perspective.
-Camera is automatically following the player character, keeping them centered on the screen at all times (similar to Ori).
-The player character is a shrunken cat walking in a normal kitchen, making everyday objects feel giant and dangerous.
+  This is a 3D platformer game, emphasising on exploring/adventure, collecting items and QTE.
+The game has a third-person perspective during adventure.
+Camera is automatically following PC model along left and right.
+The player character is a shrunken cat walking in a normal (cat-size) "dangerous" kitchen, making everyday objects feel giant and dangerous.

 - **Controls** 🎮

   - A/D - Move left/right (x-axis)
-  - W/S - Move towards/backwards screen (z-axis)
+  - W/S - Move into/out of wall/screen (z-axis)
   - Space - Jump (y-axis) and used in Quick Time Event when prompted.
-  - E - picking up and dropping the item, using tools
+  - E - picking up and dropping the item
-  - Q - opening door of appliance
+  - Q - opening door of appliance, entering QTE part (when holding item and close to module)
   - Esc - Direct player to Pause Menu.

     There is no special control or combo in this game because we want the controls be minimal to keep the player focus on exploration.
 Player will control the character via these buttons to explore the kitchen, finding the ingredients they need, mixing them together and finally get the cake baked.